kabuk1/mums-media-launcher/README.md

-# Mumm's Media Launcher
+# Mum's Media Launcher
-A Chrome extension that provides easy access to some of the most helpful websites for mums in the UK.
+A Chrome extension that provides quick launch access to some of the most helpful websites for mums in the UK.